Maggie Philbin: Career

-She returned to television on BBC 1's flagship science and technology programme Tomorrow's World, where she stayed for eight years.
-Since then, she has presented a variety of television and radio programmes, including Hospital Watch, Bodymatters Roadshow, QED, and BBC 2's women's documentary series The Doll’s House.
+She returned to television on BBC1's flagship science and technology programme Tomorrow's World, on which she stayed for eight years.
+Since then, she has presented a variety of television and radio programmes, including Hospital Watch, Bodymatters Roadshow, Q.E.D., and BBC2's women's documentary series The Doll's House.
 Philbin flew upside down in a Hawker Hunter as part of the Tomorrow's World at Large series, and drove a Top Fuel dragster, earning her International Racing Licence.
 She decided not to race the car, which then spun out of control after a tyre exploded with top driver Dennis Priddle at the wheel.

-She has worked as a medical and consumer reporter for ITV1's This Morning and presented film reports for BBC's current affairs programme 4×4, as well as a series of 20 programmes called Heartland for Channel Health.
+She has worked as a medical and consumer reporter for ITV1's This Morning and presented film reports for BBC's current affairs programme 4x4, as well as a series of 20 programmes called Heartland for Channel Health.
 She has also presented 40 editions of the science programme Wideworld for Five.
-In October 2003 she spearheaded the BBC's Talking Teenagers project across television and radio.
-Starting April 2004 she co-presented the BBC Radio Berkshire weekday breakfast show with Jim Cathcart before moving to the Andrew Peach show.
+In October 2003, she spearheaded the BBC's Talking Teenagers project across television and radio.
+Starting in April 2004, she co-presented the BBC Radio Berkshire weekday breakfast show with Jim Cathcart before moving to the Andrew Peach show.
 She reunited with her former Swap Shop colleagues for a special programme celebrating the 30th anniversary of the programme, It Started With Swap Shop, in December 2006.

-In 2008 she created TeenTech an interactive science and engineering event for teenagers.
-In 2010 it was awarded Best Engineering Event in National Science and Engineering Week by the British Science Association.
-In 2012 HRH Duke of York KG became patron of TeenTech.
+In 2008, she created TeenTech an interactive science and engineering event for teenagers.
+In 2010, it was awarded Best Engineering Event in National Science and Engineering Week by the British Science Association.
+In 2012, Prince Andrew, Duke of York became patron of TeenTech.